gassonexe/riot-autologger/README.md

 It is **not affiliated with, endorsed by, or approved by Riot Games Inc.**

 ⚠️ **Important Notice:**
-Using this application **may violate Riot Games’ Terms of Service**, particularly regarding automation of the login process.
+Using this application **could potentially conflict** with Riot Games’ Terms of Service, especially because it automates parts of the login process.
 By using this tool, you acknowledge the potential consequences, including **account suspension, bans, or other actions** taken by Riot Games.

 The author assumes **no responsibility** for any outcomes resulting from the use of this software.